xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 ## LinkWithAttribute

-This is an assembly-level attribute which is being introduced with Xamarin.iOS 5.2 and allows developers to specify the linking flags required to reuse a bound library without forcing the consumer of the library to manually configure the gcc_flags and extra mtouch arguments passed to a library.
+This is an assembly-level attribute which allows developers to specify the linking flags required to reuse a bound library without forcing the consumer of the library to manually configure the gcc_flags and extra mtouch arguments passed to a library.

 Syntax: